devops-collective-inc/pshsummit25/cfp.md

 - All sessions **must be delivered in person**.
 We do not accommodate remote or virtual presentations.
-- Sessions **must be delivered in English**.
+- Sessions **must be at a minimum delivered in English**.
 - Speakers are expected to thoroughly review all conference details, including speaker benefits and session requirements, prior to submission.

 ## Deadline

 The CFP will close on **15-Nov-2024**.
 Please make sure to submit your proposal by then.
 No late submissions will be considered.

-Speaker notifications will go out the first week of Janurary.

-If you’re ready to help shape the future of PowerShell and DevOps, we want to hear from you!
+If you're ready to help shape the future of PowerShell and DevOps, we want to hear from you!

 ## Submit your proposal now!